openscm/scmdata/docs/source/data.rst

 * serialization/deserialisation
 * computation

-**scmdata**'s approach to data handling focusses on the efficient handling of timeseries.
+As a result, **scmdata**'s approach to data handling focusses on efficient handling of timeseries.

 The **ScmRun** class
 --------------------

 The :class:`scmdata.ScmRun` class represents a collection of timeseries data and provides methods for manipulating the data.
+Internally, :class:`ScmRun <scmdata.run.ScmRun>` holds a list of :class:`TimeSeries <scmdata.timeseries.TimeSeries>` objects and enables simplified manipulation of that collection.
-This class is the primary method for representing timeseries data.
+This class is the primary way of handling timeseries data within the **scmdata** package.

+It allows collections of timeseries to be analysed in an efficient way.
 For example, the :class:`scmdata.timeseries.TimeSeries`'s can be filtered to only find the :class:`TimeSeries <scmdata.timeseries.TimeSeries>`  which have a ``"scenario"`` metadata label equal to ``"green"`` (see :meth:`scmdata.ScmRun.filter <scmdata.run.ScmRun.filter>` for full details).
 Other operations include grouping, setting and (basic) plotting.

-Internally, :class:`ScmRun <scmdata.run.ScmRun>` has a list of :class:`TimeSeries <scmdata.timeseries.TimeSeries>` objects and enables simplified
-manipulation of that collection.
 The complete set of manipulation features can be found in the documentation pages of :class:`ScmRun <scmdata.run.ScmRun>`.

 :class:`ScmRun <scmdata.run.ScmRun>` has two key properties and one key method, which allow the user to quickly access their data in more standard formats:

 * :attr:`values <scmdata.run.ScmRun.values>` returns all of the timeseries as a single :obj:`numpy.ndarray` without any metadata or indication of the time axis.
 * :attr:`meta <scmdata.run.ScmRun.meta>` returns all of the timeseries' metadata as a single :obj:`pandas.DataFrame`.
-This allows users to quickly have an overview of the timeseries held by :class:`scmdata.ScmRun` without having to also view the data itself at the same time.
+This allows users to quickly have an overview of the timeseries held by :class:`scmdata.ScmRun` without having to also view the data itself.
-* :meth:`timeseries() <scmdata.run.ScmRun.timeseries>` combines the two key properties to return a :obj:`pandas.DataFrame` whose index is equal to :attr:`scmdata.ScmRun.meta <scmdata.run.ScmRun.meta>` and whose values are equal to :attr:`scmdata.ScmRun.values <scmdata.run.ScmRun.values>`.
+* :meth:`timeseries() <scmdata.run.ScmRun.timeseries>` combines :attr:`values <scmdata.run.ScmRun.values>` and :attr:`meta <scmdata.run.ScmRun.meta>` to form a :obj:`pandas.DataFrame` whose index is equal to :attr:`scmdata.ScmRun.meta <scmdata.run.ScmRun.meta>` and whose values are equal to :attr:`scmdata.ScmRun.values <scmdata.run.ScmRun.values>`.
 The columns of the output of :meth:`timeseries() <scmdata.run.ScmRun.timeseries>` are the time axis of the data.

 The **TimeSeries** class
 ------------------------

-:class:`TimeSeries <scmdata.timeseries.TimeSeries>` is an container for a single timeseries of float data and it's associated metadata.
-In practice, this is a simple wrapper around :class:`xarray.DataArray` instance which is used to store the data and metadata.
+:class:`TimeSeries <scmdata.timeseries.TimeSeries>` is a container for a single timeseries of float data and it's associated metadata.
+In practice, this is a simple wrapper around an :class:`xarray.DataArray` instance which is used to store the data and metadata.

-The data values can be accesses via the :attr:`values <scmdata.timeseries.TimeSeries.values>` attribute as a 1 dimensional :obj:`numpy.ndarray`.
+The data values can be accessed via the :attr:`values <scmdata.timeseries.TimeSeries.values>` attribute as a 1 dimensional :obj:`numpy.ndarray`.
 The time values for each value can be accessed by :attr:`time_points <scmdata.timeseries.TimeSeries.time_points>`.
 The metadata for a :class:`TimeSeries <scmdata.timeseries.TimeSeries>` object can be retrieved from :attr:`meta <scmdata.timeseries.TimeSeries.meta>` as a dictionary.

-Together, the values, datetimes and metadata represent a timeseries.
+Together, the values, time points and metadata represent a timeseries.

 Metadata handling
 ~~~~~~~~~~~~~~~~~